WHAT ARE YOU LOOKING FOR?

 Skills acquired | In addition to developing exceptional written and oral communication skills in the program, you will also develop your critical and analytical thinking skills, your information acquisition and management skills, as well as your attention to detail.
 You’ll also gain an in-depth understanding of a variety cultural norms and value systems.
 All of these abilities are highly sought after and can be applied to practically any working scenario.

-"Decisions concerning my academic future have been influenced by faculty members in the Religious Studies department.
-They have peaked my interest in wanting to further explore the role that religion plays in today’s global world as well as the (im)possibility of ‘universal’ human rights." - Sumaiya, BA (Co-op) '12
+"Decisions concerning my academic future have been influenced by faculty members in the Department of Religious Studies.
+They have piqued my interest in wanting to further explore the role that religion plays in today’s global world as well as the (im)possibility of ‘universal’ human rights." - Sumaiya, BA (Co-op) '12

 - Human Resources